 For one hundred years the Sarjeant Gallery Te Whare o Rehua Whanganui, on behalf of the people of our city, has been building its collections of fine art and applied art objects.
 With a collection now numbering over 8,000 pieces, in all media, it is unrivalled in regional New Zealand and can be viewed in similar terms to the major municipal collections of Auckland, Wellington, Christchurch and Dunedin.
 The Collection is nationally significant due to its size and depth of content.
 The Sarjeant Gallery itself is one of the finest purpose-built art galleries in the country, the building and the Collection are inextricably linked and are a part of our national history.

 The Redevelopment will see the construction of a new wing to the north (the rear face) of the existing gallery, honouring the memory of Sir Te Atawhai Archie John Taiaroa.
 This space will be named Pataka o Sir Te Atawhai Archie John Taiaroa.
 It will incorporate suitable storage for the Sarjeant’s nationally significant collection, improved education facilities, large exhibition spaces and spaces for retail, events and a cafe.
 The original gallery, which has a Historic Places Trust Category 1 rating, will be earthquake strengthened and restored, retaining its historic architectural features.

-It is planned that the construction will start in the last quarter of 2019.
+The Sarjeant Gallery redevelopment project construction phase commenced in the last quarter of 2019.
 The construction phase includes restoration of the existing building and construction of a new wing and will take up to two years.
-If everything goes to plan it will be reopened in mid 2022.
+If everything goes to plan it will be reopened in mid 2023.